 The underlying SARB’s tone has been hawkish after the July 2015 rate hike by 25 basis points to 6%.
 Comparing that globally, during this year alone, more than 25 Central Banks have cut the interest rates at least one time.
 This highlights how attractive the South African Rand can be to foreign investors.

-The market expectation is for another hike of 25 basis point hike in September has also grown considerable after recent move from SARB.
-Apart from South Africa and Brazil no other Emerging Market Central Bank (see Figure 2) has intention to hike rates, quite contrary they all have been lowering the interest rates in order to stimulate growth in their economies.
-South Africa interest rates are forecasted to pick at 11% by September 2016.
+The market expectation is for another hike of 25 basis point September has also grown considerably after recent moves from SARB.
+Apart from South Africa and Brazil, no other Emerging Market Central Bank (see Figure 2) has the intention to hike rates; one the contrary they all have been lowering the interest rates in order to stimulate growth in their economies.
+South Africa interest rates are forecasted to hit 11% by September 2016.

 On the other hand, if we look at the global interest rates spectrum, interest rates expectations have been downgraded and even current FED interest rate normalization cycles will be very slow (by historical standards).
 However, one question still remains unanswered: whether or not investor appetite for yield can downplay the spike in global risk aversion, brought by the turmoil in China and spur the demand for the South Africa Rand.
 When one employs a carry trading strategy, the main objective is to capture the yield and not merely to profit from the exchange rates appreciations.
 This doesn’t mean, however, that you shouldn’t factor in the exchange rates movements because your carry trades can be quickly diluted by a strong trend.